-at the beginning of Epoxy Paint and Epoxy Coating we would say, epoxy was first used in the early 1950s for concrete restoration.
-Over the last couple of decades, epoxy painted floors have hit the mainstream consciousness and have become a preferred coating for residential garages.
+Epoxy paint and coating was first used in the early 1950s for concrete restoration.
+Over the last couple of decades, epoxy painted floors have hit the mainstream and have become a preferred coating for residential garages.
 Home DIYers and commercial painters have begun applying what is colloquially known as epoxy paint.

-The main difference is in the quality and durability of the materials as well as the skill required to successfully install the product.
-Common household epoxy paint is good only for light-duty applications and was never intended for industrial use.
+The main differences are in the quality and durability of the materials, as well as the skill required to successfully install the product.
+Common household epoxy paint is good only for light applications and was never intended for industrial use.
 It is manufactured with a long pot life for easier application.
 Products like this may perform beautifully for light-traffic, residential use but are not strong or durable enough for industrial use.

 As a result, it has only made things more confusing for the consumer.
-Chances are that when you see something advertised as epoxy paint for your garage, it could be acrylic paint or it could be an epoxy coating.
+When you see something advertised as epoxy paint for your garage, it could be acrylic paint or it could be an epoxy coating.
 This has led to many people buying a paint for their garage floor when what they thought they were purchasing was an epoxy coating.

 What is an epoxy floor coating?